ngi-nix/summer-of-nix/README.md

 ## This year's plan

+In the two years of Summer of Nix, the most prominent challenge was onboarding: orchestrating a large-scale collaborative development program such that the needs of participants are met.
+Essentially in Summer of Nix everyone is new, needs to get onboarded and teams need to form.

-In the two years of Summer of Nix, a predominant challenge became apparent: participants contacted the organizers more frequently than we were able to provide for.
+participants contacted the organizers more frequently than they were able to provide for.
 TODO CONTINUE HERE

 providing participants with the correspondence necessary for confidence in them.
 Organizers were too few to provide this support meaningfully to all of the

 and support. guidance, mentoring and decision making

-orchestrating a large-scale collaborative development program such that the participants needs are met.
 Following the success of last year's mob programming experiment in solving a significant portion of the organ   , this year the

 - public lectures